Reliable Transaction Submission

 Transfer

-s and Account
+s and

-carry an id
+s carry an

-field that is used as an idempotency key to ensure the same object is not created
+field that is used as an idempotency key to ensure the

-The client software, such as your app or web page, that the user interacts with should generate
+The client software, such as your app or web page, that the

 (not your API).
-This id

-should be persisted locally before submission, and the same id
+should be persisted locally before submission, and

-should be used for subsequent retries.
+should be used for subsequent

 - User initiates a transfer.